wordofwarning/wordofwarning.org/current/2020-springsummer/index.md

 ---
 *From filling the gap to taking the biscuit, soft flesh to hard lessons, by way of celebrity iconography…*

-Featuring [Jo Bannon](/current/2020-springsummer/bannon), [Tania Camara](/current/2020-springsummer/camara), [Harry Clayton-Wright](/current/2020-springsummer/clayton-wright), [Jamal Gerald](/current/2020-springsummer/gerald), a [pair of new performances](/current/2020-worksahead), a [Thursday Late for the curious](/current/2020-emergencystopgap), and brought to you by [hÅb](/hab) with Contact, NIAMOS, Royal Exchange Theatre, STUN + The Lowry — we look forward to seeing you at some or all of SS20.
+Featuring artists [Jo Bannon](/current/2020-springsummer/bannon), [Tania Camara](/current/2020-springsummer/camara), [Harry Clayton-Wright](/current/2020-springsummer/clayton-wright), [Jamal Gerald](/current/2020-springsummer/gerald), a [pair of new performances](/current/2020-worksahead) + a [Thursday Late for the curious](/current/2020-emergencystopgap) — SS20 is brought to you by [hÅb](/hab) with Contact, NIAMOS, Royal Exchange Theatre, Sustained Theatre Up North, The Lowry — we look forward to seeing you at some or all of it!

 Check out what happened last season with a look at our [AW19 archive](/archive/2019-autumnwinter), and keep in touch by <a href="{{ site.mailer_signup_url }}" target="_blank">signing-up</a> for our <a href="http://wordofwarning.posthaven.com" target="_blank">Weekly Warning</a> e-mail.